shivesh01/HEATMAP/README.md

  # Step 1.Plotting Scatter PLot

- *First we need to import two libraries namely seaborn and matplotlib to repl for that we just need need to type below commond in main.py file we have used two shortcuts sns represents seaborn and plt represents matplotlib*
+ *First we need to import two libraries namely seaborn and matplotlib to repl for that we just need to type the below command in the main.py file we have used two shortcuts ```sns``` represents seaborn and ```plt``` represents matplotlib*
 ```python

         import seaborn as sns